Line Balancing in Manufacturing Defined

 4. Reduce production costs and increase profits

 Perfect line balancing leads to workers and machines that perform in a fully synchronized manner.
 No operator is paid for standing idle.
 All machines are used to their full potential.
 In other words, manpower and machine capacity are maximized.
-Such process efficiency represents less costs and more profits.
+Such process efficiency represents fewer costs and more profits.

 How can you achieve line balancing?